Altar Stone (Stonehenge): Composition, origin, and situation

 Map of Stonehenge monument and numbered plan of individual stones.
 The Altar Stone (in green) is located near the center of the monument.

 The Altar Stone is made of a purplish-green micaceous sandstone and was thought to have originated from outcrops of the Senni Beds formation of the Old Red Sandstone in Wales, though this has not been fully established.
 Research published in 2024 claims to show that "the Altar Stone’s age fingerprint identifies it as coming from the Orcadian Basin in north-east Scotland".

 Stone 55 (a sarsen megalith) lies on top of Stone 80 (Altar Stone) perpendicularly, and is thought to have fallen across it.
-The Altar Stone weighs approximately six tons and (if it ever was upright) would have stood nearly two metres tall.
+The overall dimensions of the Altar Stone at Stonehenge and its geometry (measuring 4.9 m long by 1 m wide by 0.5 m thick).
 Some believe that it always was recumbent.
 It is sometimes classed as a bluestone, because it does not have a local provenance.

 Stone 80 was most recently excavated in the 1950s, but no written records of the excavation survive, and there are no samples available for examination that are established as having come from the monolith.